Selecting the Best Tennis Racquet for Tennis Elbow

 Recently, one of our awesome community members asked a fantastic question.
-As a sufferer of golfer’s elbow, he was looking to change his racquet to move towards a frame that would provide him a more open string pattern in the hopes it would afford him with a softer feel and greater potential for spin.
+As a sufferer of golfer’s elbow, he was looking to change his racquet to move toward a frame with a more open string pattern in the hope it would afford him a softer feel and greater potential for spin.

-In this article we’ll take an in-depth look at his question and the various elements of a racquet that can help provide relief from golfer’s and tennis elbow.
-While you’re here you may also want to check out our guide on the best tennis racquets for 2018.
+In this article, we’ll take an in-depth look at his question and the elements of a racquet that can help provide relief from golfer’s and tennis elbow.
+While you’re here, you may also want to check out our guide on the best tennis racquets for 2022.

 Tennis and Golfer’s Elbow

-Unfortunately, this scenario is all too common and if you’re suffering from one of these you’re not alone.
-Roughly 1 in 200 players suffer from tennis elbow and golfer’s elbow, a close cousin, is also common, affecting the inner area of the area around your elbow versus the outer area associated with tennis elbow.
+Unfortunately, this scenario is all too common, and if you’re suffering from one of these, you’re not alone.
+Roughly 1 in 200 players suffers from tennis elbow.
+Golfer’s elbow, a close cousin, is also common, affecting the inner area of your elbow versus the outer area, which is associated with tennis elbow.

 While solving for tennis or golfer’s elbow can be challenging, there are some general guidelines and recommendations that players can consider when selecting a racquet.
 Let’s take a look.